3TUSK/Temp-l10n/README.md

     3.Beautiful, if possible

 #### About permission
-I keep the right to remove file to responce original author's request.
+I keep the right to remove file to response original author's request.

-If no more other porblem, all language file should inherit licence from which the file(s) originally belongs to.
+If there's no more problem, all language file should inherit licence from which the file(s) originally belongs to.